datamachines/Olympics_Sim/README.md

 The code in this repo simulates the tournament structures and creates two plots (located in /plots) to display the results of the Olympic simulation.

-To run the simulations and generate new results: clone the repo and run "python plot.py" from inside the repo to generate the two plots in /plots.
+To run the simulations and generate new results: clone the repo and run "python plot.py" from inside the repo to generate two new plots in /plots.

 The plot.py script generates the two plots: a line graph and a density plot.
 The line graph shows the # of times the athlete with the highest average skill level won a medal per iteration of the simulation.
 The density plot shows the densities associated with how often the best athlete wins a medal given each tournament structure.